Building with AI: The Solo Founder Era

 Back then, remote work was unusual.
 You had to justify not being in an office.

-Now it's the default.
-Which means:
+Now it's the default, which means:

-• You can hire the best person, not the closest person
+- You can hire the best person, not the closest person

-What AI can't replace?
+What can't AI replace?

 Before you think I'm saying "AI solves everything" - I'm not.